mhhabib/WebCam/README.md

 # WebCam
 **Webcam** is a camera-based authentication app.
 This application aims to capture images intermittently running between an online exam/test/evaluation.
-You may notice this application importance while you're giving hackerrank online competency test.
+You may notice this application's importance while you're taking the Hackerrank online competency test.

 This is a basic webcam image capture application.
-You can use customizely according to your need.
+This is how the application works
+- The camera will open when the application loading done
+- After 5 seconds of camera initialization, an image will be captured and sent to the DB
+- Successful image capture, you can redirect your preferred page.

 ## Technology used for this application